-- File address of the ML model(s).

 - [OPTIONAL] Model provider NWDAF ID(s): Instance ID(s) of the ML model provider NWDAF(s) from which the consumer NWDAF currently subscribes to the ML model information used for the analytics.

+NOTE: Target NWDAF containing AnLF is only allowed to use the locally configured (set of) NWDAF(s) containing MTLF (see clause 6.2A.0).